Christmas Movement Story

 Minimum number of participants: 5

-Benefits: This game stimulates the imagination and is very good for focussing on memory skills.
-It is also an excellent listening game.
+Benefits: This game stimulates the imagination and is excellent for memory skills and listening.

 Instructions: Everyone sits in a circle.
-The teacher starts by saying something like: “All I want for Christmas is a doll…” The child next to the teacher follows by first repeating what the teacher said and adding an item to the list: “All I want for Christmas is a doll and a PlayStation…” The next child continues by saying something like: “All I want for Christmas is a doll and a PlayStation and a guitar.”
-The game continues, with each child repeating what the previous children have said and adding one item to the Christmas list.
-If a child makes a mistake, then they are out of the game.
-The list continues until there is only one child left in the game.
+The teacher starts by saying something like: “All I want for Christmas is a doll…” The child next to the teacher repeats this and adds an item: “All I want for Christmas is a doll and a PlayStation…” The next child continues, for example: “All I want for Christmas is a doll and a PlayStation and a guitar.”
+The game continues around the circle, with each child repeating the full list before adding one new item.
+If a child makes a mistake, they are out of the game.
+The list continues until only one child remains.

 Game: Follow the Reindeer